These affordable gifts for watercolor artists are exactly what the artist in your life is wishing for! Make their day without breaking the bank.

 Finetec Iridescent Watercolor Paint

-Finetec iridescent paint is great for people who to add shimmer to everything.
-This is one of the nicest brands for metallic and iridescent paints.
+Finetec iridescent paint is great for people who love to add shimmer to everything.
+This is one of the best brands for metallic and iridescent paint.

 Viviva Colorsheets

-These colorsheets allow you to paint on the go.
-The colors are vibrant and so much fun to use.
+These color sheets allow you to paint on the go.
+The colors are vibrant, and this paint is so much fun.

 (Read my full review of Viviva Colorsheets here.)